simoberny/Datascience-Chatbot/README.md

 Conversational application for Data Science with context support.

-* Python server with Flask framework
+* ~~Python server with Flask framework~~
+* NodeJS server with python-shell to execute Python and R commands
 * React Front-end with Redux store
+* Jupyter Notebook save extension

 ## UI Concept